oshai/mapnik-jni/README.md

 -----

 * [JavaDocs](http://spatialinteractive.github.com/mapnik-jni/javadocs/index.html)
 * [NanoMaps Server](https://github.com/SpatialInteractive/nanomaps-server) A tile server.
-One of the first things written with the Java bindings.
+One of the first things written with the Java bindings and Mapnik 2.
+But it could still be used as a reference.
 * [Mapnik Distiller](https://github.com/SpatialInteractive/mapnik-distiller) Map data optimizer.
 Another bit written with the Java bindings.

 Building